Shopify/polaris/documentation/guides/breakpoints-migration.md

 ## Sass functions and mixins

 The following Sass functions and mixins have been removed.
-If you wish to continue using them you will need to either add them directly to your repo or replace any instances with a value equivalent.
+You will need to replace any instances with the closest media query variable (listed above) or hard code the one off media query value you need.

 ### Functions